Troubleshooting in Managed Service for Kubernetes

 For more information, see Parameters of a LoadBalancer service.

 This is normal for a PersistentVolumeClaim (PVC).
-The created PVC remains in the Pending status until you create a pod that must use it.
+The newly created PVC remains Pending until you create a pod that will use it.

 To change the PVC status to Running: